-On the 31st of July 2022, African Parks successfully concluded a colossal one-month operation to translocate 263 elephants from Liwonde National Park to Kasungu National Park, Malawi.
+31st of July 2022 saw the conclusion of a colossal one-month operation to translocate 263 elephants from Liwonde National Park to Kasungu National Park, Malawi.
 This impressive undertaking marks another milestone in Malawi’s journey towards establishing the country as a conservation role model in Africa.

 In keeping with a proud African Parks tradition, these parks have flourished, with burgeoning tourist numbers, improved local community relations and increased security.
 Their success has become a springboard for Malawian conservation and benefited protected spaces across the country.
 With poaching all but eliminated, Liwonde National Park in southern Malawi has essentially reached its carrying capacity for elephants.
 Thus, a unique scenario exists where the national park can act as a “source population” to augment elephant populations in protected areas across the country.